Ready to know more about San Diego?

 Courtesy of Wikipedia

-From Anza Borrego desert in the south to the redwood forests in the north (and all the beautiful coastline and deserts and mountains in between), California is filled with fantastic hiking opportunities
+From Anza-Borrego desert in the south to the redwood forests in the north (and all the beautiful coastline and deserts and mountains in between), California is filled with fantastic hiking trails.

-For every massively challenging mountain summit, there’s a gentle, beginner-friendly trail through the woods or near the beach.
-With so many options, it can be tough to choose your next expedition.
-So we surveyed some experts to find 10 of the best hikes in California.
+For every massively challenging mountain summit, there’s a gentle, beginner-friendly path through the woods or near the beach.
+With so many options, it can be tough to choose your next trek—so we surveyed some experts to find 10 of the best hikes in California.
 Here are their picks.

 Courtesy of All Trails